-A. Owing to special conditions of the property that distinguish it from other properties in the area, denial of the Variance would result in unnecessary hardship because: i.
-No fair and substantial relationship exists between the general public purposes of the ordinance provision and the specific application of that ii.
-The proposed use is a reasonable one because:
+- 5. Unnecessary Hardship - A. Owing to special conditions of the property that distinguish it from other properties in the area, denial of the Variance would result in unnecessary hardship because: - i.
+No fair and substantial relationship exists between the general public purposes of the ordinance provision and the specific application of that provision to the property because: